SuryaNandeesh/CursorLIDARHorrorProject/README.md

 # LIDAR Horror Game

-A first-person horror game where players navigate through a forest of steel poles using a LIDAR scanner to detect their surroundings and avoid a pursuing monster.
-Your goal is to find your way to your ship at the edge of the steel forest.
+A first-person horror game where you navigate through a dense forest of steel poles using a LIDAR scanner to visualize your surroundings.
+Your goal is to find your ship at the edge of the steel forest while avoiding a mysterious monster that lurks in the darkness.

-## 🎮 Game Features
+## Features

 ### First-Person Perspective
+- Immersive 3D environment built with Three.js
-- Mouse-controlled camera movement with smooth rotation
+- Mouse-controlled camera movement with pointer lock
-- Immersive gameplay from the player's viewpoint
-- Movement relative to camera direction
-- Pointer lock for better control
+- Smooth movement controls using WASD keys
+- Body cam-style visual filter with noise and vignette effects

 ### LIDAR Scanning System
-- Press SPACE to initiate a 360-degree scan
+- Real-time 3D scanning visualization
 - 5-second cooldown between scans
 - Color-coded scanning results:
-  - Green lines: Steel poles
+  - Green: Steel poles
-  - Red lines: Monster
-  - Cyan lines: Walls
+  - Cyan: Walls and structures
-  - Yellow lines: Escape ship
+  - Red: Monster
+  - Yellow: Ship
-- Visual feedback for scan progress and cooldown
+- Distance-based opacity for scan lines
-- Scanning takes 2 seconds to complete
+- Persistent scan history that fades over time

 ### Dynamic Monster AI
 - Monster spawns after 60 seconds of player movement
-- Pursues player at a slower speed
-- Visible through LIDAR scanner with distinct red signature
-- Can navigate around walls and obstacles
+- Navigates around walls and obstacles
+- Appears as red in LIDAR scans
-- Intelligent pathfinding to reach the player
+- Continuously pursues the player

 ### Complex Environment
-- Dense forest of thick steel poles (100+ poles)
+- Dense forest of 100+ steel poles
-- Maze-like walls and structures (20+ walls)
+- 20+ walls creating maze-like structures
-- Larger play area for exploration (2x canvas size)
+- Realistic 3D collision detection
-- Collision detection with walls and obstacles
+- Dynamic lighting and shadows
-- Procedurally generated layout

 ### Escape Objective
 - Find your ship at the edge of the steel forest
-- Ship visible through LIDAR scanner with yellow signature
 - Victory screen upon reaching the ship
-- Ship spawns at a random edge location

-## 🎯 Controls

-### Movement
-- **Mouse**: Look around
-- **W**: Move forward
-- **S**: Move backward
-- **A**: Move left
-- **D**: Move right

-### Actions
-- **SPACE**: Activate LIDAR scanner
-- **Click**: Lock mouse pointer for better control

-## 🛠️ Technical Implementation

-### Core Systems
-- Built with vanilla JavaScript and HTML5 Canvas
-- Real-time LIDAR visualization using ray casting
-- Smooth player movement with vector-based controls
-- Delta time-based game loop for consistent performance

-### Advanced Features
-- Efficient collision detection and object scanning
-- Pointer lock API for better mouse control
-- Cooldown system for scanning mechanics
-- Ray casting for LIDAR visualization
-- Collision detection for walls and obstacles

-## 📝 Development History

-### Version 1.1.0 (Current)
-- Added mouse-controlled camera
-- Implemented scanning cooldown system
-- Added walls and complex environment
-- Introduced escape ship objective
-- Added collision detection
-- Improved monster AI with wall avoidance
-- Enhanced LIDAR visualization with color coding
-- Added victory condition

-### Version 1.0.0 (Initial Release)
-- Basic game structure and mechanics
-- First-person perspective implementation
+- Increasing tension as the monster spawns

+## Controls
+- WASD: Move
+- Mouse: Look around
+- Click: Lock mouse pointer
+- Space: Activate LIDAR scan
+- ESC: Release mouse pointer

+## Technical Implementation

+### 3D Rendering
+- Built with Three.js for high-performance 3D graphics
+- Custom shaders for visual effects
+- Efficient collision detection using raycasting
+- Dynamic lighting system

+### LIDAR System
+- Raycasting-based scanning mechanism
+- Distance-based opacity calculations
+- Persistent scan history with time-based decay
+- Color-coded object detection

+### Visual Effects
+- Body cam-style filter with:
+  - Dynamic noise effect
+  - Vignette darkening
+  - Subtle color grading
+- Realistic 3D models and materials
+- Dynamic shadows and lighting

+## Development History

+### Version 1.2.0 (Current)
+- Implemented 3D environment using Three.js
+- Added body cam-style visual filter
+- Enhanced LIDAR visualization in 3D space
+- Improved monster AI with 3D pathfinding
+- Added dynamic lighting and shadows

+### Version 1.1.0
+- Added mouse controls for camera movement
+- Implemented scanning cooldown
+- Created more complex environment with walls
+- Added escape objective with ship
+- Enhanced monster AI

+### Version 1.0.0
+- Initial release
+- Basic first-person movement
 - LIDAR scanning system
-- Monster AI and delayed spawn
+- Monster AI
-- Steel pole forest generation
+- Simple environment

-### Future Improvements
+## Future Improvements
 - [ ] Add sound effects and ambient audio
-- [ ] Implement game over conditions
-- [ ] Add difficulty levels
-- [ ] Include more environmental hazards
-- [ ] Add a scoring system
-- [ ] Add multiple levels
-- [ ] Implement save/load system
-- [ ] Add particle effects for scanning
-- [ ] Implement fog of war
+- [ ] Implement more complex monster behaviors
 - [ ] Add power-ups and collectibles
+- [ ] Create multiple levels with increasing difficulty
+- [ ] Add particle effects for environmental atmosphere
+- [ ] Implement more advanced visual effects
+- [ ] Add multiplayer support
+- [ ] Create a level editor

-## 🚀 How to Run
+## How to Run
 1. Clone the repository
 2. Open `index.html` in a modern web browser
-3. Click to lock mouse pointer
+3. Click to start and lock the mouse pointer
-4. Use WASD to move and SPACE to scan
+4. Use WASD to move and mouse to look around
+5. Press Space to activate the LIDAR scanner
-5. Find your way to the ship while avoiding the monster
+6. Find the ship to win!

-## 🎨 Visual Style
+## Dependencies

-### Environment
-- Dark, atmospheric environment
-- Minimalist design focusing on LIDAR visualization
-- Clear visual feedback for player actions

-### LIDAR Visualization
-- Distinct color coding for different detected objects:
+- Three.js for 3D rendering
-  - Green: Steel poles
-  - Red: Monster
-  - Cyan: Walls
-  - Yellow: Escape ship
-- Cooldown indicator for scanning
+- Custom shaders for visual effects
-- Scan progress visualization
-- Victory screen upon completion

-## 🎮 Gameplay Tips

-1. Use the LIDAR scanner strategically due to the cooldown
-2. Remember the color coding for different objects
-3. Keep track of the monster's position using red LIDAR lines
-4. Look for the yellow ship signature in your scans
-5. Use walls to your advantage when avoiding the monster
-6. Plan your route before moving to conserve scan uses

-## 🤝 Contributing
+## Contributing

-Feel free to fork this project and submit pull requests for any improvements.
-All contributions are welcome!

-### How to Contribute
-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Submit a pull request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments
+- Three.js community for 3D rendering capabilities

-- Inspired by classic horror games
+- Inspiration from classic horror games
-- Built with HTML5 Canvas and JavaScript
-- Special thanks to the open-source community
+- Body cam footage for visual style reference